CITIES-Dashboard/citiesdashboard.com/readme.md

     }
   ]
   ```
 - **`"options"`**: an object literal corresponds to the `options` parameter of stock Google Charts, see [documentation](https://developers.google.com/chart/interactive/docs/customizing_charts).
-Anything that works there should also work here.
 It is used to customized the appearance of the chart, for example, adjusting the `width` or the `vAxis`.

   **Example:**
   ```